Rebecca & Tom Stark

 Metropolis, as you know, is the home of Superman.
 But did you know that Metropolis is located in Southern Illinois?
 Approximately 45 miles from Hidden Lake, the town of Metropolis holds an annual Superman celebration the 2nd weekend of June.
 Celebrity appearances include the man of steel himself.
 Take your picture with him or with the 15 foot statue of Superman that adorns Metropolis.
 Visit the Super Museum, a $2.5 million collection spanning 60 years.
 And yes, the name of the town paper is, of course, The Daily Planet!

-There are many nice restaurants from which to choose when visiting Southernmost Illinois, both Casual and Fine Dining, several within five minutes of Hidden Lake Bed and Breakfast.
+There are many nice restaurants from which to choose when visiting Southernmost Illinois, both Casual and Fine Dining, several within five minutes of Hidden Lake.
 Listed below are those we most often recommend.

 Fine Dining Options

 Let us make reservations for you at any of the following: